Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 Also add lemon water only once a week until the soil PH levels are good.
 Don’t try to make drastic changes with one watering.

-Add tea or coffee ground
+Add coffee ground

 This method will slowly raise the PH level.
 This is the best way because it will not shock the plant.